-One of the Reiki principles that holds a key to your happiness, and when practised, strengthens your connection to Reiki, is “Just for today be grateful”.
+One of the Reiki principles that holds a key to your healing and promotes your health and happiness is “Just for today be grateful”.

 What is gratitude?
 Taken from The Oxford Dictionary gratitude is “the quality of being thankful; readiness to show appreciation for and to return kindness”.